2018 Santa Barbara County High School

 - Drawing Board at least 18” x 24” and not much larger

 - Straight edge (T-Square) if you intend to draft your drawings

-- Triangles and templates
+- Triangles and templates, as needed

 - Eraser and erasing shield